[Holodeck –

 TUVOK: Perhaps that would be the best approach.

-Maquis who’s having problems adjusting.
-And besides, it’s not only a
+who's having problems adjusting.
+And besides, it's not only a matter of

-matter of attitude, it’s also a matter of experience.
-It ‘s not fair
+attitude, it's also a matter of experience.
+It's not fair to expect

 TUVOK: What do you propose?